 Glass undergoes a transformation from solid to liquid : liquid to solid.
-Throughout the process of working this material a glass artist must also undergo a transformation.
+Throughout the process of interacting with this material, a glass artist must also undergo a transformation.
 Tuning one's natural rhythms to the glass is to be sympathetic to it.
-Without the Artist, the material lies dormant yet full of Potential.
-Without Glass...we have an empty furnace, nothing to Inspire us.
+Without the Artist, the material lies dormant, yet full of potential.
+Without glass, we have an empty furnace; nothing to inspire us.

 2000-2002 University of Wisconsin, River Falls Glassblowing.

 1995-2000 BFA Honors in Painting and Drawing.
 University of Minnesota.
 Minneapolis, Minnesota.
 Summa Cum Laude.